bhisaac/5eFP/5eFP-SRD.md

 > While the secret door, exit, and underground garden area are creative and fascinating, they were not preestablished story elements before you took your action and cannot be inserted into the narrative of that action.
 >
 > Spells, skills, and game feature results must stay within the guidelines established in their rules.
 If a spell targets a creature with a die roll, you decide whether it is successful or not.
 If successful, you decide on the damage (if any) and the effect must match what that spell, skill, or game feature is capable of doing at the current level of play.
 You cannot add narrative elements that add or take away more.

-If the result of your chosen action further affects you on subsequent rounds during the same encounter, make all related die rolls with advantage.

 >> Example 1:
 >>> (_GM_) "The room opens up, exposing a sprawling cliff face leading to the top of the spire."